 Tomatoes

-Tomatoes may be stored at room temperature and out of direct sunlight for three to five days during ripening.
+Tomatoes may be stored at room temperature and out of direct sunshine for three to five days during ripening.
 Then, when the tomatoes are entirely ripe, put them in the fridge.

 Apples